notaryproject/notaryproject.dev/content/en/docs/quickstart.md

 notation sign $IMAGE
 ```

 By default, the signature format is `JWS`.
-Use `--signature-format` to use `COSE` signature format.
+Use `--signature-format` to use [COSE](https://datatracker.ietf.org/doc/html/rfc8152/) signature format.

 ```console
 notation sign --signature-format cose $IMAGE
 ```

-Upon successful signing, the generated signature is pushed to the registry with the digest of the container image returned.
+The generated signature is pushed to the registry and the digest of the container image returned.

 Use `notation list` to show the signature associated with the container image.

 ```console
 notation list $IMAGE